 This festival is held every July (according to the Cham calendar) and is a significant traditional activity for the Cham people, who use it to remember their roots and pray for the prosperity of mundane things.

 Another must-see activity at My Son Sanctuary is the Apsara dance.
-This dance is a representation of the soul and vitality of the Cham people.
-Inspired by the Apsara stone sculptures from ancient times, the dance is accompanied by unique music from Paranung drums and Saranai trumpets.
+This dance represents the soul and vitality of the Cham people.
+Inspired by ancient Apsara stone sculptures, it is accompanied by unique music from Paranung drums and Saranai trumpets.

 Watching the Apsara dance is an unforgettable experience that will leave visitors in awe of the Cham people's rich cultural heritage